 Useful Tips:

 Learning to Unlearn – Having a fear of driving is a learned fear.
-This means you can unlearn it too.
+This means you can unlearn it, too.
 There would have been a time in the past when you didn’t fear driving – you can return to that through confidence training.
 Sometimes, other things like NLP, counselling and hypnotherapy can also help.
 Some clients often do this alongside driver training or before they start on-road driver training.

 Positive Affirmations – Write a list of positive words which work best for you and remember them.
 Say them often, and also before you start to drive and also when in an anxiety-provoking situation.
 For example: “I love driving, I’ve driving confidence, I’ve become a more confident driver, Driving is fun.”

 Discover Your De-Stressors – Before you drive, do something which you enjoy.
 Run, go to the gym, have a slice of that cake you love, call a friend, dance, sing, meditate, do all these at once if you need to!
 Then, when in your car, play the music you love, and drive somewhere which excites you, and don’t forget to use Sat Nav if you need to.
 This is all about linking driving with happy thoughts.
 Do it, and see how it changes how you feel.
-Even a slight improvement is a great move forwards.
+Even a slight improvement is a great move forward.